Term Insurance Coverage: Meaning, Benefits & How Much | PolicyX

 ₹25 lakh+₹5-50 croreFor high-net-worth individuals (HNIs), based on financial underwriting.

-Some insurers in the market allow you to increase your cover at certain stages, such as child birth, marriage, or home purchase, without any new medical tests.
-This life stage or pop-up option allows policyholders to align their coverage with evolving responsibilities.
+Some insurers allow you to increase your cover at certain life stages (e.g., childbirth, marriage, home purchase) without new medical tests.
+This life stage or 'pop-up' option allows policyholders to align their coverage with evolving responsibilities.

 Term policies come with two main cover structures: